Mybono/todo-app-automation/CONTRIBUTING.md

 - Add tests for new features
 - Update documentation if needed
 - Follow existing code style
+- Write down the changes in the [CHANGELOG.md](./docs/CHANGELOG.MD)

 ### 3. Test Your Changes